arjungaonkar/Keyboard-Cheater/README.md

 * Recieved data is added to list.
 * **Alt+L** to get the count of list.
 * **Alt+num** will index the list and send the data to keyboardbuffer(types the data).
+Use PyInstaller to bundle the program and all its dependencies into a single package